petermazzocco/AboutMe/README.md

 - 👋 Hi, I’m Peter!
-- ⛓️ I am certified Ethereum Developer via Alchemy and love creating user-friendly, full-stack decentralied applications that use smart contracts to handle data and transactions on backend, with NextJS on the front end.
+- ⛓️ I am a senior developer with a passion for Web3 related projets.
+I specialize in creating user-friendly and efficient applicatiosn for blockchain related ventures, but I can handle pretty much any sort of project.
-- 🥞 My current tech stack is: Solidity, NextJS, TailwindCSS, and Typescript.
+- 🥞 My current tech stack is: NextJS, Tailwindcss, Typescript, Solidty, Viem/Wagmi, and much more.
 - 💞️ I'm obsessed with Web3 related development and love learning new EIP's and trying to implement them in dApps.
-- 📫 Best way's to reach me are either via email at petermazzoco@gmail.com, through Twitter at www.twitter.com/petermazzocco, or through LinkedIn at https://www.linkedin.com/feed/
+- 📫 Best way's to reach me are either via email at petermazzoco@gmail.com, through Twitter at www.twitter.com/petermazzocco, or through LinkedIn at https://www.linkedin.com/in/petermazzocco